Do I Need a Rear End Accident Lawyer?

 Did you know that rear-end collisions are the most common type of car accident?
 According to the National Highway Traffic Safety Administration, about 6 million car accidents happen every year in the United States.
-Of that number, over 40% of those car accidents are rear end collisions.
-Research has shown that most rear end accidents are caused by braking suddenly made necessary by some form of distracted driving.
+Of that number, over 40% of those auto accidents are rear end collisions.
+Research has shown that most of the time a rear end accident is caused by braking suddenly made necessary by some form of distracted driving.
 A rear end accident lawyer offers free consultations to give you information about how to best handle your case.
-For more information, check out the tips below:
+For more information, check out the tips below.

 Rear End Accidents

-If you’ve been injured in a rear end accident, the insurance company may want to focus all their attention on the details listed on the police report.
+If you’ve been injured in a rear end accident, the insurance adjuster may want to focus all their attention on the details listed on the police report.
 But, insurance companies sometimes will deny a claim if the other driver claims that you stopped unexpectedly, failed to put your turn signal on, or didn’t yield before pulling into traffic.
-Sometimes, drivers who are at-fault for a rear end collision may claim that they experienced a defect with their brakes, and that this brake failure caused the collision.
+Sometimes, drivers who are at-fault for rear end collisions may claim that they experienced a defect with their brakes, and that this brake failure caused the rear end collision damage.

 - First of all, DON’T PANIC!
 Take a moment to breathe and collect your thoughts before exiting the vehicle.